Mental Health

 Your Voice Shapes Pediatric Mental Health Care in Illinois

 In 2023, Illinois pediatric clinicians spoke, and we listened.
-Your insights directly led to enhanced training modules, new clinical support materials, expanded promotion of Illinois DocAssist, and stronger advocacy around pediatric mental health throughout our state.
+Your insights drove real change: enhanced training modules, new clinical support materials, expanded promotion of Illinois DocAssist, and stronger statewide advocacy for pediatric mental health.

 Sign Up For Newsletter